Photodetachment energy of negative hydrogen ions: Introduction

 \section{Introduction}

-The hydrogen anion $\text{H}^{-}$ offers a uniquely clean and stringent test of electron correlation.
-Owing to its low nuclear charge $Z=1$, it is only weakly bound, and its two electrons exhibit correlation effects that go far beyond mean-field theory.
-In fact, within the nonrelativistic (NR) Hartree--Fock approximation, $\text{H}^{-}$ is predicted to be unstable, with its ground-state energy lying above that of atomic hydrogen.
-This failure is illustrated by the result of Linderberg (1961) \cite{Linderberg1961}, who derived the leading coefficients of the $1/Z$ expansion for the ground-state energy of two-electron atoms within the Hartree--Fock approximation.
-For $Z=1$, his results yield $-0.48706\,\text{a.u.}$.
-A fully converged numerical Hartree-Fock calculation (all orders in $1/Z$), carried out by Roothaan and Soukup (1979) \cite{RoothaanSoukup1979}, refined the value to $-0.487929734372\,\text{a.u.}$, still above the hydrogen ground state and thus confirming the unbound character.
-This result has since been independently validated by multiple authors \cite{COX2020,Koga1995,Burton2021}.
+The hydrogen anion $\mathrm{H}^{-}$ offers a uniquely clean and stringent test of electron correlation.
+Owing to its low nuclear charge $Z=1$, it is only weakly bound, and its two electrons exhibit correlation effects that go beyond mean-field theory.
+In fact, within the nonrelativistic (NR) Hartree--Fock approximation, $\mathrm{H}^{-}$ is predicted to be unstable, with its ground-state energy lying above that of atomic hydrogen, $-0.5\,\mathrm{a.u.}$ This failure is illustrated by the result of Linderberg (1961) \cite{Linderberg1961}, who derived the leading coefficients of the $1/Z$ expansion for the ground-state energy of two-electron atoms within the Hartree--Fock approximation.
+For $Z=1$, his results yield $-0.48706\,\mathrm{a.u.}$ A fully converged numerical Hartree-Fock calculation (all orders in $1/Z$), carried out by Roothaan and Soukup (1979) \cite{RoothaanSoukup1979}, refined the value to $-0.487929734372\,\mathrm{a.u.}$, which remains above the hydrogen ground-state energy, thus indicating the absence of a bound state within the Hartree--Fock approximation.
+This energy value has since been independently validated by multiple authors \cite{COX2020,Koga1995,Burton2021}.

 To improve on these estimates and demonstrate the stability of our system, the decisive factor is explicit inclusion of electron correlation in the wavefunction.
 In 1929, Hans Bethe employed the Hylleraas wavefunction \cite{Hylleraas1929}, originally developed for the helium atom and dependent on the inter-electronic distance $r_{12}$ as an explicit variable, thereby capturing correlations between the two electrons.
-Using this anstaz, Bethe showed that $\text{H}^{-}$ possesses a stable ground state, estimating its energy to $-0.5253\,\text{a.u.}$ \cite{Bethe1929}.
-It is worth noting here that Chandrasekhar (1944) \cite{Chandrasekhar1944} later proposed a very basic trial wavefunction based on treating the two electrons asymmetrically, a strategy that indirectly captured the effects of their mutual correlation (\textit{radial correlation}), without incorporating explicit dependence on the $r_{12}$ variable, and found an energy of $-0.51330\,\text{a.u.}$.
-However, high accuracy demands the explicit inclusion of $r_{12}$, which captures the residual angular correlation between electrons \cite{Schwartz1962,BanyardBaker1969}.
+Using this \textit{ansatz}, Bethe showed that $\mathrm{H}^{-}$ possesses a stable ground state, estimating its energy to $-0.5253\,\mathrm{a.u.}$ \cite{Bethe1929}.
+It is worth noting here that Chandrasekhar (1944) \cite{Chandrasekhar1944} later proposed a very basic trial wavefunction based on treating the two electrons asymmetrically, a strategy that indirectly captured the effects of their mutual correlation (\textit{radial correlation}), without incorporating explicit dependence on the $r_{12}$ variable, and found an energy of $-0.51330\,\mathrm{a.u.}$ However, high accuracy demands the explicit inclusion of $r_{12}$, which captures the residual angular correlation between electrons \cite{Schwartz1962,BanyardBaker1969}.